Posted on August 24, 2015

-Hawaii generally does not prohibit the carrying of guns in schools.
+Hawaii generally does not prohibit the carrying of guns in schools, except by students.

 Any student who possesses a firearm at an elementary or secondary school shall be “excluded” for not less than one year.1 The Superintendent, on a case-by-case basis, may modify this exclusion.
 If a child is excluded from attending school, the Superintendent shall ensure that substitute educational activities or other appropriate assistance shall be provided.2